 In 1468 a magical moment happened in the history of communication, Gutenberg created the movable-typing printing press.
 Printing books in larger numbers with low cost transformed the medieval word, helping the blooming of the renaissance.
 On the downside, this communication was unilateral, restricting the distribution of knowledge to a small percentage of the population.
 Nowadays, in the digital world and with the creation of the social media networks, ordinary people are also able to create content, spreading their opinion for companies from politics to their own personal life.
-This phenomenon also changed the way that companies communicate and deal with their costumers, becoming what we call “consumer-centric”.
+This phenomenon also changed the way that companies communicate and deal with their custumers, becoming what we call “consumer-centric”.

 In our modern society, we are observing a convergence between identity and consumption.
-Millennials are interested into purchasing items and using services that are representing their ideas and lifestyle, that can speak for them.
+Millennials are interested in purchasing items and using services that are representing their ideas and lifestyle, that can speak for them.
 Nowadays to conquer and keep a customer, the companies must speak in extreme synchronicity with its actual consumer needs.

 How can a financial institution create a high level of intimacy and attract the customer’s attention?
 How can you create values that relate to the clients?
 There is no magical formula, but there are several ways to do it.
 Here I will explain the one that is the easiest for startups and scaleups with limited resources: Using “influencers” for marketing.

 Humans always like to have someone to follow, from a religious icon to an artist.
 We trust them, we want to know what they’re eating, wearing, reading, where they’re going to spend their vacations.
 And why not: How do they manage their finances?
 Researches point out that consumers are 92% more likely to trust their peers over advertising when it comes to purchasing decisions .
 Meaning, if you want millennials as customers, you should create partnerships with their digital influencers.